 Unless your day job is professional body building or logging, you might want to hold the club just a little bit tighter.

 So how hard should you grip the golf club?
 Butch Harmon believes the perfect grip pressure is somewhere between 5 and 7 on a scale of 10.
 But it changes based on the type of shot you are faced with.

 For example, shots out of the rough or from a buried lie in a bunker may require the grip pressure in the 7 range.
 But with your driver and fairway woods, you want a lighter grip pressure (in the 2-3 zone) so you have minimal tension in your forearms.

 Ben Hogan talked about the importance of grip pressure in his book, Five Lessons.
 As he said,

 “In the left hand apply the pressure on the pad of the hand and the index finger.
 On the right hand, pressure with the two middle fingers.
 The right thumb and forefinger are simply placeholders.”

-The last thing to remember with grip pressure is to maintain consistent pressure throughout the golf swing in both hands.
+Finally, maintain consistent pressure throughout your swing in both hands.
 It’s easy to realize if you aren’t doing this by noticing your follow through or if you have a lot of one-arm finishes.